 Workshops and Research

-Hands-on workshops using simulation tools in India, Africa and Central America over many years have helped us refine and tailor teaching to the actual needs of those working on the ground.
+Hands-on workshops using simulation eyes/ears in India, Africa and Central America over many years have helped us refine and tailor teaching to the actual needs of those working on the ground.